Azure/azureml-examples/cli/jobs/pipelines-with-components/nyc_taxi_data_regression/README.md

 az ml  job create --file pipeline.yml
 ```

-Once you submit the job, you will find the URL to the Studio UI view the job graph and logs in the `interaction_endpoints` -> `Studio` section of the output.
+Once you submit the job, you will find the URL to the Studio UI view the job graph and logs in the `Studio.endpoints` -> `services` section of the output.

 Sample output